kevinburke/go-bindata/README.md

 	$ go-bindata data/

-To include all input sub-directories recursively, use the elipsis postfix as defined for Go import paths.
+To include all input sub-directories recursively, use the ellipsis postfix as defined for Go import paths.
 Otherwise it will only consider assets in the input directory itself.

 	$ go-bindata data/...

-To specify the name of the output file being generated, we use the following:
+To specify the name of the output file being generated, use the `-o` option:

 	$ go-bindata -o myfile.go data/